ralight/gds2pov/readme.txt

 Contact me on roger@atchoo.org

-Updates to GDSTO3D should be at http://atchoo.org/gds2pov/
+Updates to GDS2X should be at https://github.com/ralight/gds2pov or http://atchoo.org/gds2pov/